A Guide to Golf Fitness for Average Golfers

 Trail shoulder position (right shoulder for righties, left shoulder for lefties) is an area that is particularly affected by lack of mobility and also has a massive influence on shaft and club face position throughout the swing.
 Tight pectorals (pec major and minor) and inactive and/or weak “scap control muscles” (serratus anterior, mid and low traps, and the rotator cuff muscles) work together to drag the shoulder forward.
 From here it is difficult to set the shoulder correctly, and therefore arm and club head in the correct position in takeaway and at the top of the backswing.

-We prescribe self massage release and stretching for the pecs and a series of activation drills for the scap control muscles.
+We prescribe self massage release and stretching for the pecs using a spiky ball and a series of activation drills for the scap control muscles using the GravityFit TPro.
 These can be performed in golf posture to help the player transfer the newfound mobility, control and strength around their shoulder directly into their golf swing.

 See below for a mini program of scapula/shoulder setting exercises.
 Again, you can use a tennis ball, baseball and some rubber tubing to perform these simple exercises.

-To access a free exercise guide for the mini programs in this article, you can download the Golf Fit Pro app for iOS and Android.
-Equipment, training programs and more are available on the Golf Fit Pro website.
+To access a free exercise guide for the mini programs in this article, you can download the Golf Fit Pro app for iOS.